q-inho/q-inho.github.io/_posts/Main/study-research-paper/2023-03-28-Mitigating readout-error-model-free-approach.md

 Explicitly representing and inverting the readout map \\(A\\) is only feasible for small system sizes or when the noise can be assumed to factorize, such that noise on individual or small groups of qubits can be modeled and inverted independently.
 The readout map \\(A\\) is a \\(2^n \times 2^n\\) matrix, where \\(n\\) is the number of qubits in the quantum system.
 As \\(n\\) increases, the size of \\(A\\) grows exponentially, making it increasingly difficult to represent and invert explicitly.
 For example, if we have a system with just 10 qubits, then \\(A\\) will be a \\(1024 \times 1024\\) matrix.
 If we have a system with 20 qubits, then \\(A\\) will be a \\(1,048,576 \times 1,048,576\\) matrix.
 In general, the size of \\(A\\) grows as \\(2^{2n}\\), which quickly becomes infeasible to work with for large values of \\(n\\).

 Furthermore, the readout map \\(A\\) is a tensor product of individual qubit readout maps, so noise is assumed to factorize.
 In other words, the probability of measuring a particular bit string in the computational basis depends only on the probabilities of measuring each qubit in that bit string independently.
 This means that if we can model and invert the noise on each qubit independently, then we can also model and invert the noise on the entire system.
 For example, suppose we have a system with two qubits, and we want to measure the expectation value of the Pauli observable \\(Z_1 \cdot Z_2\\).
 If we assume that noise on each qubit is independent and identically distributed, then we can model each qubit's readout error using a single-qubit readout map \\(A_i\\) for \\(i=1,2\\).
-The overall readout map $A$ for the two-qubit system is then given by \\(A = A_1 \otimes A_2\\), where \\(\otimes\\) denotes the tensor product.
+The overall readout map \\(A\\) for the two-qubit system is then given by \\(A = A_1 \otimes A_2\\), where \\(\otimes\\) denotes the tensor product.
 We can estimate columns of \\(A\\) by measuring output frequencies for different bit strings as described earlier and then apply its inverse to correct for readout errors.

 However, if noise does not factorize in this way (e.g., if there are correlations between errors on different qubits), then modeling and inverting noise becomes much more difficult.